Unemployment claims in Florida declined last week

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from the U.S. Department of Labor's weekly unemployment insurance claims report.

-This article originally appeared on Ocala Star-Banner: Unemployment claims in Florida declined last week
+This article originally appeared on The Gainesville Sun: Unemployment claims in Florida declined last week